How to Clean Chimney with the Fireplace Soot Cleaner

 Standard Measurements for Chimney’s Cleaning

 For easy inspection of your chimney, you need a powerful flashlight, a ladder to get up on the roof, a chimney brush, and a vacuum.
 You may need to examine the exterior chimney parts first.
-Ensure that your brush is the suitable size for your chimney.
+Ensure that your brush is a suitable size for your chimney.
 To do this, simply measure the diameter of the chimney liner.
 If your brush is too big, it could get stuck in your chimney.
 Chimney brushes that are too small will not be able to exert a suitable amount of pressure on the walls.
 Always wear protective goggles, dust masks, and gloves.
 Cover all your furniture and any carpeted areas around the fireplace.
 Also, shut off the clean-out door.
 If you have a fireplace, seal it off.

 Clean your Chimney with the Fireplace Soot Cleaner

 Harsh chemical cleaners can be used but, they are considered dangerous and pointless options.
 There are some old-fashioned formulas below for putting off smoke and soot residue from your fireplace and chimney.
-Yes, these are the fireplace soot cleaners which can clean all the soot easily from the chimneys.
+Yes, these are the fireplace soot cleaners that can clean all the soot easily from the chimneys.
 Each of the following approaches to cleaning off soot includes using a stiff brush to scrub off the blackened stains.
 These methods require some good old elbow grease to get the job done:

 How to Clean it?

-Create a thick consistency of detergent or soap, pumice, warm water and a small amount of ammonia.
+Create a thick consistency of detergent or soap, pumice, warm water, and a small amount of ammonia.
 Apply the mixture to the chimney and let it dry.
 Next, rub off the mixture with a web scrub brush to get rid of the sooty mess.

 Mix one ounce of table salt, one ounce of soap, and enough water to create a creamy mixture.
 Use a fabric to rub the combination onto the chimney.
 Next, let the mixture dry for a minimum of 10 minutes.
 Finally, scrub with a stiff brush.